 Over the past two decades, coral bleaching has been occurring more intensely and frequently on Florida’s Coral Reef.
 During summer 2023, extreme ocean temperatures driven by El Niño–Southern Oscillation caused widespread coral bleaching and mortality on some coral species.
-Since then, ocean temperatures across the globe remain elevated and we are in the midst of the 4th recorded global coral bleaching event.
+Ocean temperatures remained globally elevated throughout 2024 and we experienced the 4th recorded global coral bleaching event, which likely ended mid-2025.

-NOAA Coral Reef Watch Home Page - A dashboard where you can find Bleaching Alerts, degree heating weeks, sea surface temperatures, etc., by region and specific area.
+NOAA Coral Reef Watch Home Page - A dashboard where you can find Bleaching Alerts, status of degree heating weeks, current sea surface temperatures, etc., by region and specific area.

 Specific information for the Florida Keys